-Pregnant women often are full of concerns, especially if they are first-time moms-to-be.
-One of the biggest concerns is if their baby will arrive too early.
+Pregnant people often are full of concerns (and rightfully so!), especially if they are first-time moms-to-be.
+One of the biggest worries outside of becoming a first-time parent is if their baby will arrive too early, resulting in premature birth.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-In the United States, one of about every 10 babies is born pre-term, meaning the baby is born before the 37th week of pregnancy.
+In the United States, 1 of about every 10 babies is born premature (or, pre-term), meaning the baby is born before the 37th week of pregnancy.

-“Studies are starting to appear that show that women who are either underweight or overweight are at a higher risk for pre-term delivery,” Dr. Zanotti says.
-“As we all know, obesity is a problem in this country.
-So making sure that you have a normal weight is one thing we can really try to encourage women to work on.”
+“More studies are starting to reveal that people who are either underweight or overweight before they become pregnant are at a higher risk for pre-term delivery,” Dr. Zanotti says.
+“As we all know, obesity is a real problem in this country.
+So making sure that you have a normal weight is one thing you can really try to work on.”

-Women who are carrying multiple babies usually are at a higher risk for pre-term delivery, so they are monitored very closely as a precaution, Dr. Zanotti says.
+“Those who are carrying multiple babies are usually at a higher risk for pre-term delivery, so they are monitored very closely as a precaution,” Dr. Zanotti says.

-Another risk factor for pre-term delivery exists for women who have had previous procedures performed on their cervix because of pre-cancerous concerns.
+Another risk factor for pre-term delivery exists for those who have had previous procedures performed on their cervix because of pre-cancerous concerns.

 “If you’ve had a procedure to your cervix because of abnormal pap smears and precancerous changes, you are at a higher risk for pre-term labor and pre-term delivery,” Dr. Zanotti says.

-Women who have had previous pre-term births are at a higher risk in future pregnancies, Dr. Zanotti says.
-However, advances in prenatal care with the use of progesterone injections have made it possible to significantly reduce that risk for these women.
+“Those who have had previous pre-term births are at a higher risk in future pregnancies,” Dr. Zanotti says.
+However, some studies have shown that the use of progesterone injections may significantly reduce that risk and are recommended by many providers.